 Avoid food and drink that irritates your bladder.
 Food and drink to reduce or cut out includes:

-✔ Contacting a mental health provider for additional support if you are suffering from depression.
+Contact a mental health provider for additional support if you are suffering from depression.
 The mind-body connection is very powerful.

-✔ Maintaining a healthy weight through a plan which includes both diet and exercise.
+Maintain a healthy weight through a plan which includes both diet and exercise.
 Being overweight can increase the pressure on your pelvic floor muscles, leading to stress incontinence where urine leaks out due to the pressure.

-✔ Improving muscle control using pelvic floor physical therapy and biofeedback and daily home exercises.
+Improve muscle control using pelvic floor physical therapy and biofeedback and daily home exercises.
 Click here to find specific exercises to help your bladder symptoms.

 While treatment may include:

 Thankfully, positive lifestyle changes and successful treatments can stop bladder spasms from impacting your daily life.
-Take a look at our OMS community with people you can connect to for support and guidance, to help you to stay motivated as you make these changes.